There are so many fun things to do in Grand Cayman…

 Seafire Resort & Spa | This is one beautiful resort!!!
 Grand Cayman’s first-ever lifestyle resort is a state-of-the-art wonder on the world-famous Seven Mile Beach, bringing sea and sand into view the moment you arrive.
 The open-air design stays with you indoors and out, with water vistas at every turn, and winding gardens that lead to secret sanctuaries, social gathering places, pristine pools and of course, the Caribbean Sea.
 Enjoy front-row seats to glorious sunsets that seem to set the ocean ablaze…thus their name, Seafire.

 What we didn’t realize is it was low-season.
 So it seemed like we pretty much had the resort to ourselves!
 And let me say this, we had THE BEST housekeeping EVER!!!!
 Their motto is if you don’t have it, we will get it for you.
 And they didn’t disappoint.
 One evening before leaving out, we left a note (and enough money hoping to cover it) saying we needed needle & thread, rubbing alcohol, extra water, and chocolates.
 When we returned they supplied it all!!!
 They didn’t just leave 2 or 3 bottles of water.
 They left a refrigerator door full…18 bottles!!!
 And I was expecting the turndown service chocolates.
-Nooo, the went and left the King-Size Sneakers.
-And on top of that, they told us it courtesy of the hotel!!!
+Nooo, they went and left the King-Size Sneakers.
+And on top of that, they told us it was courtesy of the hotel!!!
 Wait, what?!?
 I should have known from the beginning how awesome this hotel was: Upon arrival, your personal concierge offers champagne, housekeeping brought up a cheese and fruit welcome platter and a bottle of wine, and for Mark’s birthday, the brought up gold-dusted chocolate covered strawberries, fruit, and a bottle of Veuve wine!!!
 And each day they just outdid themselves!!!